cqu-isse/ELogger/README.md

 ## Dataset
-The dataset we used is provided by [LACNE].
+The original dataset we used is provided by LACNE.
+The original dataset can be found at this link: https://drive.google.com/drive/folders/1D12y-CIJTYLxMeSmGQjxEXjTEzQImgaH?usp=sharing

 ## Project Structure
 ```